wernerd/SimpleKotlinLogger/Readme.md

         }
     }

 ### Debug and release builds ###

-For Android the logger provides two implementations, one for debug and one for release builds.
+For Android the logger provides two implementations, one for *debug* and one for *release* builds.
 In the implementation for release builds the `debug`, `trace`, `info` functions are empty, thus the compiler optimizes them out.
 Therefore debugging data such as debugging strings are removed from release code.

-The two implementations are available in `debug/java` and `release/java`respectively as required by Android's build setup and merge rules.
+The two implementations are available in `debug/kotlin` and `release/kotlin` respectively as required by Android's build setup and merge rules.

 ## Use the logger in normal (non-Android) projects ##

 In this case just use the logging package and copy one of the `LoggerImplementationKt` files into the logging package.
 To get full logging use the file from the `debug` sources.
+You may also create and add another appender that forwards/outputs the log data as needed.